Castlefield Stock Story - PayPoint

 Written by David Gorman

 Information is accurate as at 12.07.2024.
-Opinions constitute the fund manager’s judgement as of this date and are subject to change without warning.
+Opinions constitute the writer’s judgement as of this date and are subject to change without warning.
 The officers, employees and agents of CIP may have positions in any securities mentioned herein.
 This material may not be distributed, published or reproduced in whole or in part.
 With investment, capital is at risk.

 [1] Closure of high street banks: Impact on local communities - House of Lords Library (parliament.uk)